Floorp-Projects/Floorp/taskcluster/docs/partner-repacks.rst

 * all intermediate artifacts are uploaded with a ``releng/partner`` prefix
 * we don't insert any binaries on Windows so no need for internal signing
 * there's no need to create any complete mar files at the repackage step
-* we support both public and private destinations in beetmover
 * we only need beetmover checksums for EME-free builds